Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 Thapakorn Rujipak / Getty Images

-Instead of whole-home options, point-of-use water heaters only provide hot water to one plumbing fixture, such as a shower or kitchen sink.
-Tank point-of-use water heaters typically have a small storage tank to keep a limited amount of water ready for use.
+Point-of-use water heaters provide hot water to one plumbing fixture, such as a shower or kitchen sink.
+Tanked point-of-use water heaters typically have a small storage tank to prepare a limited amount of water.
 You can also find tankless point-of-use water heaters, which are great for showers because you don't need to worry about running out of hot water in the middle of a long, relaxing shower.

 These systems are relatively affordable and don't take up a lot of space because they can usually be installed out of sight under the sink.
 The main drawback to a point-of-use system is that they are generally less efficient than most other water heater types.